monero-ecosystem/Monero-Crypto-Lock/README.md

 There is a similar test app on the I2P network at: http://lrqks3cdoh5d6arrkng4njdbykveytbdzu4dl2tqizs7mnlwz7ka.b32.i2p/

+You can use our browser extension with these test apps.

 You must be on the I2P network to use the I2P test app.